Wellness Testing for Senior Cats

 What is wellness testing?

-Cats are very good at masking illness, and disease may be present even in animals that do not appear to be sick.
+Cats are very good at masking illness and disease that may be present.
 If a disease can be detected early on, before a cat shows signs of illness, then steps can often be taken to manage or correct the problem before permanent damage occurs.
-Wellness testing is particularly important for senior cats, since there is a greater chance that an older animal will develop disease or have an ongoing but stable condition that needs to be monitored.
+Wellness testing is particularly important for senior and geriatric cats, since there is a greater chance that an older cat will develop disease or have an ongoing but stable condition that needs to be monitored.

 When is wellness testing done?

-Wellness Testing should be done on a regular basis, and many pet owners combine Wellness Testing with their cat’s annual visit to the veterinarian for physical examination and vaccinations.
+Wellness testing should be done on a regular basis.
+Many pet owners combine wellness testing with their cat’s annual visit to their veterinarian for physical examination and vaccinations.
 Your veterinarian may recommend more frequent testing depending on your cat's age or specific health concerns.
-Monitoring your older cat’s health on a regular basis makes it easier for the veterinarian to detect minor changes that signal the onset of disease or a deterioration of an existing condition.
+Monitoring your older cat’s health on a regular basis makes it easier for your veterinarian to detect minor changes that signal the onset of disease or a deterioration of an existing condition.

 What is involved in wellness testing?

-There are four main categories of wellness testing for senior cats: complete blood count (CBC), biochemistry profile, urinalysis, and thyroid hormone testing.
+There are five main categories of wellness testing for senior cats: complete blood count (CBC), biochemistry profile, urinalysis, thyroid hormone testing, and blood pressure assessment.
 Comprehensive testing is recommended for senior cats due to the higher risk of underlying disease.

-If minor abnormalities are found on the biochemistry profile, the veterinarian may ask you to repeat the tests in a few days, weeks, or months.
-If the abnormalities are more serious, then a more extensive diagnostic workup may be recommended, including an expanded biochemistry profile or special tests including X-rays or ultrasound.
+Biochemistry Profile.
+This is a panel of tests that provide information about the organs and tissues of the body and helps to detect diabetes, kidney disease, liver disease, and other disorders (for more information, see handout “Serum Biochemistry”).
+If minor abnormalities are found on the biochemistry profile, your veterinarian may suggest that the tests be repeated in a few days, weeks, or months.
+If the abnormalities are more serious, then a more extensive diagnostic workup may be recommended, including an expanded biochemistry profile or imaging tests including radiographs (X-rays) or ultrasound.

-Urinalysis is a routine test that reports the physical and chemical properties of a pet’s urine (see article Urinalysis).
-Urinalysis provides information about how well the kidneys are working and identifies inflammation and infection in the urinary system; it also helps to detect diabetes and can be useful in the diagnosis of cancer within the urinary system.
-Urinalysis is part of a complete assessment of the kidneys and urinary system, and should be included in routine Wellness Testing.
-It is particularly important for senior cats because of the high rate of kidney disease in these pets.
+Urinalysis.
+Urinalysis is a routine test that reports the physical and chemical properties of a pet’s urine (for more information, see handout “Urinalysis”).
+Urinalysis provides information about how well the kidneys are working and identifies inflammation and infection in the urinary system.
+It can also help detect diabetes and can be useful in the diagnosis of tumors within the urinary system.
+Urinalysis is part of a complete assessment of the kidneys and urinary system and should be included in routine wellness testing.
+It is particularly important for senior and geriatric cats because of the high rate of kidney disease in older cats.